-Marina Cacace is engaged since more than two decades in social research activities, mainly in the field of gender studies.
+Marina Cacace is engaged since almost three decades in social research, mainly in the field of gender studies.
 In particular, she has explored the contrast between the increasing recognition of women and their competences in various social and professional sectors, and the persistence of phenomena of marginalisation and inequality, from the most subtle to the most striking.
 In this perspective, she has been also interested in the evolution of the feminist movement in contemporary societies, post-colonial feminist studies and the relationship between feminism and younger generations.
 In recent years, she has directed several projects aimed at promoting gender equality in universities and scientific institutions.

-Her main research interests also include the analysis and measurement of poverty and social exclusion, and the comparative analysis of policies and normative or organisational factors affecting the development of civil society organisations.
+Her main research interests also include science-society relations, the analysis and measurement of poverty and social exclusion, and the application of complexity-informed approaches and methods to assess the impact of social policies and programmes of different kinds.
 Besides research activities in the strict sense, she has also frequently conducted monitoring, technical assistance and evaluation of projects and training activities.

 She participated since its founding to the basic research activities promoted by the School of Sociology and Human Sciences, of which she has been the scientific director from 2009 to 2015.
 Her interest in this area has especially addressed, in recent years, the challenges of complexity and interdisciplinarity in the study of social change phenomena.